suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 Components
 ^^^^^^^^^^^

-The CIRRENT™ Agent consists out of three components that work together to connect your device to the CIRRENT™ Cloud and to report observation from your device.
+The CIRRENT™ Agent consists out of three components that work together to connect your device to the CIRRENT™ Cloud and to report observations from your device.

 * | cirrent_agent
   |